-One example of business failing to understand this factor was Pringles, who released a new flavour of smoky bacon potato chips in a campaign wishing Muslims a blessed Ramadan.
+One example of a business failing to understand this factor was Pringles, which released a new flavor of smoky bacon potato chips in a campaign wishing Muslims a blessed Ramadan.

 While many businesses benefitted from the wireless communication revolution, many others were left behind.

-- Ecological – concerns around the exploitation of the environment and natural resources are also a crucial factor.
+Concerns around the exploitation of the environment and natural resources are also a crucial factor.

 Understanding these factors is seen as particularly important for a business entering a foreign country.